Rlyhardname/Desktop-App-Employee-Collaboration-Ranking-System/README.md

-#Desktop-App-Employee-Collaboration-Ranking-System
+# Desktop-App-Employee-Collaboration-Ranking-System

 Table of contents:
-1. Task and specific requirements
+1 Task and specific requirements
-2. Explanation of my understanding of the problem and the algorithm I used.
+2 Explanation of my understanding of the problem and the algorithm I used.
 3. DEMO(Will be filmed by the end of 25.12.2023).